jedisct1/rust-jwt-simple/README.md

 # JWT-Simple

+`jwt-simple` is a Rust library for creating and verifying JWT (JSON Web Token) authentication tokens.
-A new JWT (JSON Web Tokens) implementation for Rust that focuses on simplicity, while avoiding common JWT security pitfalls.
+It supports signing with JWS, encryption with JWE, and custom claims, while avoiding common JWT security pitfalls.

 `jwt-simple` is unopinionated and supports all commonly deployed authentication and signature algorithms: